BafanaMadume/POWERBI/README.md

   3. **Summarize** = numeric columns are summarized by using summarization methods (sum, count, and many others).
 These methods are simple summarizations.
 More complex summarizations, like a percent of grand total, can be achieved by defining measures that are written in DAX.

  ![Screenshot 2024-06-04 130156](https://github.com/BafanaMadume/POWERBI/assets/141032267/280b1292-fefd-4621-87a7-85930507a8cd)

+# Configure Report Visuals
+* Report authors produce report designs by adding report visuals and other elements to pages,Other elements include text boxes, buttons, shapes, and images.
+Each of these elements is configured independently of semantic model fields.

+* Fields is a collective term that is used to describe a model resource that can be used to configure a visual.
+The three different model resources that are fields include:

+- Columns
+- Hierarchy levels
+- Measures

+## COLUmNS
+*  columns to filter, group, and summarize column values.
+Summarizing numeric columns is common, and it can be done by using sum, count, distinct count, minimum, maximum, average, median, standard deviation, or variance.
+*  also summarize text columns by using first (alphabetic order), last, count, or distinct count.
+Additionally, you can summarize date columns by using earliest, latest, count, or distinct count.

+## HIERARCHY LEVELS
+* hierarchy levels are based on columns, they can be used to filter and group but not to summarize.
+* Report authors can summarize the column that the hierarchy level is based on, provided that it's visible in the Fields pane.

+## MEASURES
+* Measures are designed to summarize model data; they can't be used to group data.
+* measures can be used to filter data in one special case: to use a measure to filter a visual when the visual displays the measure and the filter is a visual-level filter (so, not a report or page-level filter).
+* a measure filter is applied after the analytic query has summarized data.

+questions

+1. In a Power BI Desktop model design, which type of object do you create to connect multiple tables?
+   - A relationship connects two tables together to allow filtering and further analysis.

+2. Which of the following statements is correct regarding a star schema design?
+   -  Fact tables store accumulations of business events, like sales orders or currency exchange rates.

+3. In what order does an analytic query implement its phases?
+   -  Filter is used to first restrict the data to query.
+Group then divides the query result into groups.
+Summarize then produces single value aggregations for each group.

+# Choose a Power B model framework
+ Microsoft continues to make deep investments in enterprise **business intelligence (BI)**. **Azure Analysis Services (AAS)** and **SQL Server Analysis Services (SSAS)** are based on mature BI data modeling technology used by countless enterprises.

+## DESCRIBE POWER BI model Fundamentals

+* ``Data model``
+* ``Power Bi dataset``
+* ``Analytic query``
+* ``Tabular model``
+* ``Star schema design``
+* ``Table storage mode``
+* ``Model framework``

+### Data Model
+* Power BI data model is a query-able data resource that’s optimized for analytics.
+* Reports can query data models by using one of two analytic languages: **Data Analysis Expressions (DAX)** or **Multidimensional Expressions (MDX)**

+### POWER BI DATASET
+* We develop a Power BI model in a  Power BI Desktop,
+* once published to a workspace in the Power BI service, it’s then known as a dataset
+* ``Dataset``is a Power BI artifact that’s a source of data for visualizations in Power BI reports and dashboards.

+### Analytic query
+* Power BI reports and dashboards must query a dataset.
+* An analytic query produces a query result from a model that’s easy for a person to understand, especially when visualized.
+* An analytic query has three phases that are executed in this order
+1. Filter
+2. Group
+3. Summarize

+**Filtering** =  (sometimes known as slicing) narrows down on a subset of the model data.Filter values aren’t visible in the query result analytic queries apply filters because it’s common to filter by a time period, and usually other attributes.
+* In a Power BI report, you can set filters at report, page, or visual level.
+* Report layouts often include slicer visuals to filter visuals on the report page.